Senior Tutorial Program

 Instructor: Mr. Torrey

 Short fiction is perhaps literature’s most complex, intriguing and impactful genre.
 By compressing the elements of novels into thirty pages or less, stories offer uniquely intimate glimpses into the emotions, thoughts and conflicts of their characters.
-Over the course of the tutorial, we’ll read, discuss and carefully dissect nine of the most significant stories published by American authors in the twentieth and twenty-first centuries.
+Over the course of the tutorial, we’ll read, discuss and carefully dissect nine of the most significant stories published by American authors in the 20th and 21st centuries.
 In addition to writing weekly analytical essays for group presentation and critique, students will also take turns serving as Story Experts, a role that will place them at the helm of a particular work’s class discussion.
 Overall, the tutorial aspires to expose students to a broad spectrum of contemporary writing while further honing their abilities to zero in on a story’s most meaningful moments and ask the critical questions—in writing and in discussion—necessary to understand them best.

 Instructor: Mrs. Hurtt